innovation-growth-lab/ccid-transcript-theme-finder/README.md

 **CSV file format:**
 Each CSV file should contain a "transcript" column with the conversation text.
 The tool automatically concatenates all transcript rows to create the full conversation content.

+## Bootstrap condensation approach

+The tool uses a bootstrap sampling approach for theme condensation that provides more robust and reliable results than alternative single-pass methods:

+1. **Multiple bootstrap samples**: Generates multiple (default: 5) different random orderings of themes
+2. **Co-occurrence network**: Builds a network where themes are nodes and edges represent how often they are grouped together
+3. **Louvain clustering**: Applies community detection algorithms to find optimal theme clusters based on co-occurrence probabilities

+## Session Tracking and Progress Monitoring

+The tool provides tracking of theme evolution and session coverage:

+- **Session Count Tracking**: Counts unique sessions associated with each theme at different processing stages
+- **Theme Lineage**: Complete tracking from initial granular themes through condensation to final refined themes
+- **Cross-Session Analysis**: When processing multiple sessions, tracks which themes appear across different sessions

 ## Output format

 The tool produces structured data including:
-- Initial themes extracted from transcript segments
+- **Initial themes**: Extracted from transcript segments with unique topic IDs
-- Condensed themes after similarity analysis
+- **Condensed themes**: Combined themes using bootstrap sampling and network clustering
-- Refined themes with clear labels and descriptions
+- **Refined themes**: Final themes with clear labels, descriptions, and unique identifiers (A, B, C, etc.)
+- **Theme trace data**: Complete evolution tracking showing how granular themes flow through condensation to final themes
+- **Session counts**: Number of unique sessions associated with each theme at different processing stages
-- Sentence-level mapping of participant contributions to themes
+- **Sentence mapping**: Links individual participant contributions to themes with section and session IDs
-- Sentiment analysis of position and stance within themes
+- **Sentiment analysis**: Position and stance analysis of sentences within each theme

 ## Example usage